 COVID-19 Prevention Program (CPP) for Bellflower Unified School District

 This CPP is designed to control exposures to the SARS-CoV-2 virus that may occur in our workplace.
-The responsibility of controlling the spread applies to each of us by doing our part and adhering to the Los Angeles County Public Health Department (LACPHD) guidelines which include the Reopening Protocols for K-12 Schools.
-Click here for more information regarding the LACPHD guidelines.
+The responsibility of controlling the spread applies to each of us by doing our part and adhering to the Los County Public Health Department (LACPHD) guidelines which include the Reopening Protocols for K-12 Schools.

 Authority and Responsibility

-The Chief Business Officer serves as the District compliance officer and along with the Principal/Site Administrator have overall authority and responsibility for implementing the provisions of this CPP in our workplace.
+The Associate Superintendent of Business Services and the District Nurse serve as the District compliance officers and along with the Principal/Site Administrator who has overall authority and responsibility for implementing the provisions of this CPP in our workplace.
 In addition, all managers and supervisors are responsible for implementing and maintaining the CPP in their assigned work areas and for ensuring employees receive answers to questions about the program in a language they understand.

 All employees are responsible for using safe work practices, following all directives, policies and procedures, and assisting in maintaining a safe work environment.